 Demons, Demons Everywhere

-There are many other scary things creeping around the castle.
-A monk with an axe is said to chase those who are unlucky enough to come across him.
-There is also a creature that seems to be part frog, part dog and part human roaming the grounds.
-Moans, screams and voices in all languages come from below the chapel floor.
-The thud of what sounds like a body hitting the floor can be heard and the sound is sometimes accompanied by the sight of two faceless men who whisper of murder and mayhem.
+Numerous unsettling presences are said to dwell around the grounds.
+A monk with an axe is reported to chase those who cross his path.
+A creature described as part frog, part dog, and part human roams the estate.
+Moans, screams, and voices in many languages echo from beneath the chapel floor.
+The dull thud of a body hitting the ground is sometimes heard, and on occasion two faceless men appear to whisper of murder and mayhem.

 Evil Dwells Within